milosz275/uav-collision-avoidance/README.md

 ## Premises

 3-dimensional space defined in XYZ coordinate system, where X and Y describe flat horizontal plane and Z is height above the sea level.
 In scope of this project, UAVs are considered HTOL drones (Horizontal Take-off and Landing).
 The space is shared by two/three UAVs.
 There is no other objects or gusts of wind assumpted.
 The default distance unit is meters [m] and speed is meters per second [m/s].
-There is no aerodynamic lift force assumed at this moment.
+No aerodynamic lift force assumed at this moment.
+Aircrafts are considered only to move in direction of their speed vectors.
+No drifting implemented.

 ## Technologies